astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ### Create an Airflow Deployment

-To create an Airflow Deployment on Astronomer, log into [Astronomer Cloud](https://app.gcp0001.us-east4.astronomer.io/), open your Workspace, and click **New Deployment**.
+To create an Airflow Deployment on Astronomer, start a free trial of [Astronomer Cloud](https://astronomer.io/get-astronomer), open your Workspace, and click **New Deployment**.

 ![New Deployments](https://assets2.astronomer.io/main/docs/deploying-code/v0.23-deployments.png)